 These regulations are prescribed pursuant to paragraph 2 of Article 22 of the Government Procurement Act (hereinafter referred to as the “Act”).

-An entity shall conduct the selection of information service providers publicly and objectively.
-Where the value of the service fees reaches the threshold for publication, the provisions of these regulations shall apply to the method for the selection of providers and the calculation of service fees.
+An entity shall conduct the selection of professional services providers publicly and objectively.
+Where the value of the service fees reaches the threshold for publication, the provisions of these regulations shall apply to the method for the selection of providers and the calculation of services fees.

-Unless otherwise provided by laws and regulations, an entity that entrusts a provider for information service may prescribe in the invitation documents the following items, according to the nature and the practical need of each case:
+Unless otherwise provided by laws or regulations, an entity that entrusts a provider for professional service may prescribe in the invitation documents the following items according to the nature and the practical need of each case:

 4.Schedule of work.

 5.Where the service involves the provision of material or equipment, the specifications related thereto.

 6.Where the scope of work and contents of the professional service are specified, the criteria of evaluating performance, inspection and acceptance items and standard.

 7.Proposal on the professional service that shall be provided by the provider and the contents thereof, such as schedule of the main project items, quantity, price, detailed plan, chapter layout or page limitation of the documentation, and so forth.

 9.Items for evaluation, evaluation criteria and selection methods.

 10.Methods of price negotiation and contract award with regard to the winning provider.